 The resulting price index is then adjusted using a formula to model the latest cyclical change, i.e. the application of a time series filter to the monthly JDP index to extract the cyclical change.
 The price relatives are then used to update the basic item index and, analogous to the current method, those item-area indexes are aggregated across items and areas using a Laspeyres formula.

-We will be publishing indexes for new vehicles (cars and trucks combined), cars, and trucks in their taxed and untaxed forms for the nation as a whole and for each of the CPI index areas.
-The CPI new vehicles index currently includes motorcycles whereas the research index does not.
+We published indexes for new vehicles (cars and trucks combined), cars, and trucks in their taxed and untaxed forms for the nation as a whole and for each of the CPI index areas until May 2022.
+The CPI new vehicles index included motorcycles whereas the research index did not.
 The CPI revised its geographic structure at the beginning of 2018.
 We list indexes for the 38 old areas (with A111 combined with A109) prior to 2018 and 32 new areas from December 2017 on.
 Tax information needed for the research index was not available prior to January 2018, so taxed indexes (currently published CPI components are all taxed) are only available from January 2018.
 However, we provide untaxed research indexes that go back to 2008.
 We also include published, national level, taxed indexes for New Vehicles, Cars, and Trucks.
 These are published in rebased form for December 2007 = 100 and January 2018 = 100 in order to facilitate comparisons with the research indexes.
 Untaxed official CPI indexes are unavailable for publication.
 For both the research and official national level indexes, we also include standard errors.

-CPI-U-XNV data are published three business days following the monthly CPI-U data release.
-See the CPI Release Calendar for publications dates.
+R-CPI-U-NV data were published three business days following the monthly CPI-U data release until May 2022, when the R-CPI-U-NV methodology was adopted for use in the CPI-U. See the CPI Release Calendar for publications dates.

 The Bureau is soliciting feedback on this index as a replacement for the current new vehicles index and is thus publishing it on a research basis.
 Our intention is to release an updated file each month after the initial release on May 16, 2019; it will be released approximately three days after the monthly CPI release.
 As we continue evaluation of the use of this new source, we would specifically like to know whether you agree that this proposal constitutes an improvement over the existing methodology and data source, but appreciate any additional feedback on this data.
-Please send your feedback on the research new vehicle data to: firstname.lastname@example.org.
-Other CPI related questions should be sent to email@example.com.
+Please send your feedback on the research new vehicle data and other CPI related questions to email@example.com.